 There are so many reasons that people seek help from therapists, and these are just a few of them.

-If you believe you might possibly need help, you can ask for a consultation with many of the therapists here on PlusGuidance - or elsewhere - to get your questions answered.
+If you believe you might possibly need help, you can book a first free 15-minute session with any of our therapists on PlusGuidance to get your questions answered.

 Therapy is not an overnight solution to psychological issues.
 It takes your dedication and commitment to cooperate with the therapist’s methods and suggestions before you can reach a point of equilibrium in your life.
 The client is an active participant in therapy, and improvement comes only with their own efforts to cooperate with the therapist.